Try our free ROI calculator. Discover your site's revenue potential.

 *Note: VueJS is called a progressive JavaScript framework because you can use it on a specific component/part of your server-side application without committing to the framework for the entire project.

-For search engine bot to access the dynamic content, it must download the CSS, JavaScript, and relevant files.
-This significantly prolongs the crawling and indexing time, which impact your technical SEO scores.
+For a search engine bot to access the dynamic content, it must download the CSS, JavaScript, and relevant files.
+This significantly prolongs the crawling and indexing time, which impacts your technical SEO scores.

 Before we discuss some techniques to make Vue SEO-friendly, let’s discuss the impact of Vue on SEO health.